-This course is a survey of management science, or operations research, and its quantitative tools.
-It covers in depth linear programming with the graphical approach, the mathematical optimization, and the extensive sensitivity analysis for separate and joint parameter changes.
+This course is a survey of operations research and its quantitative tools.
+It covers in depth linear programming and the extensive sensitivity analysis for parameter changes.
 The course includes an analysis of critical path methods (PERT/CPM) and a discussion of the management of crashing activity durations.
-The course will also solve inventory models with the use of mathematical calculus, assuming both deterministic and uncertain demand.
-In addition, the problems of purchase discounts and single-period inventory management are studied.
-The student is introduced to the use of a statistical and computer software package for solving operations research problems.
+The course will also cover inventory models with the use of mathematical calculus, assuming both deterministic and uncertain demand.
+The student is introduced to the use of excel for solving operations research problems.
 Prerequisites: ECO 231, CSC 205, and junior standing.

-BAD 271 Managerial Economics (3 cr.)
-(Equivalent to ECO 217)
+BAD 271 Managerial Economics (Equivalent to ECO 217)